Skip to main content

 Choose only a few trusted moves

-Start with one repeat, one filter-style effect, and one obvious transition or stop move.
+Start with one repeat, one Airwindows delay or reverb throw, one filter-style effect, and one obvious transition or volume-drop move.
 A small set is easier to play musically.

 3